ml6team/fondant/README.md

 ## 🪄 Example pipelines

-We have created several ready-made example pipelines for you to use as a starting point in exploring Fondant.
+We have created several ready-made example pipelines for you to use as a starting point for exploring Fondant.

 - [ControlNet Interior Design Pipeline](https://github.com/ml6team/fondant-usecase-controlnet): pipeline for data collection and processing for ControlNet model fine-tuning
 - [RAG ingestion pipeline](https://github.com/ml6team/fondant-usecase-RAG): pipeline that embeds and ingests text data into a vector database